tap349/tap349.github.io/_posts/2017-08-01-elixir-troubleshooting.md

 not found in ETS table but anyway agent process itself is not alive now - it crashed in previous request).

-once again IDK how to solve this problem properly - this must be a rare case so I've just made an error message more informative.
+once again IDK how to solve this problem properly - this must be a very rare case so I've just made an error message more informative.

 pacificnew: no such file or directory
 -------------------------------------